Jethro-Tsoi/Robo-Advisory-System-for-Personalized-Investment/memory-bank/progress.md

 ## In Progress 🔄

 ### Training with New Labeled Data
+1. Completing data labeling using resume-capable approach
-1. Training with 5-class sentiment labels
+2. Training with 5-class sentiment labels
-2. Using data from stock_market_tweets dataset
+3. Using data from stock_market_tweets dataset
-3. Performance optimization and evaluation
+4. Performance optimization and evaluation
-4. Comparison with previous model versions
+5. Comparison with previous model versions

 ### Gemma 3 Implementation
 1. Training pipeline setup